 We recommend using this initial shampoo to focus only on the scalp, not the actual hair.
 Turns out some of us actually should rinse and repeat, especially those with long hair.
 It's not just a way to get you to buy more shampoo, although if you have short or really fine hair, you can skip it.

 It all goes down this: After you've scrubbed your scalp for 3 minutes, it's time to rinse.
 A quick 15-second rinse should suffice, but depending on your hair type, you could need a little more time.
 Now it's part 2 of the shampoo, only this time you'll be focusing your efforts on your hair, not your scalp.
 To do this, take about a dime-sized amount of shampoo and apply it to your hair.
 Focus on massaging the shampoo into your actual hair strands.
 You can spend as little as 20 seconds on this part, or longer if you are a product junkie and you use lots of things that can cause buildup.

 If you can't wait to get over the work part of your morning showers and just want to stand there in a meditative state for a long time under the spray of water, you probably aim for fast and efficient when it comes down to the work part of scrubbing your hair.
 But if you typically whip through the rinse portion of your hair washing process, you're actually doing more harm than good.
 Turns out, it's shampoo that causes build-up on hair, not conditioners, according to the experts at NYC's Le Salon.
 This is why it's important to spend at least a full minute rinsing hair of shampoo before moving on to the next step.

-It's important to, after you shampoo, thoroughly condition your hair.
-The trick is to use conditioner only on the bottom 2/3rds of your hair, and don't let the conditioner touch your scalp.
-Similarly, you should be removing excess water from your hair before you apply conditioner, because this allows it to soak in and do its job of keeping your hair moist.
+Skipping conditioner can be a time-saver, but your hair will pay for it in the end.
+The key to a productive condition is removing the excess water from your hair before you apply conditioner, because this allows it to soak in and do its job of keeping your hair moist.
 It's important to work it in, making sure to coat every strand.